Quality standard

 Process

-a) Proportion of women who present to healthcare professionals with symptoms or signs suggesting endometriosis who have an abdominal and pelvic examination.
+a) Proportion of women and people who present to healthcare professionals with symptoms or signs suggesting endometriosis who have an abdominal and pelvic examination.

 Numerator – the number in the denominator who have an abdominal and a pelvic examination.

-Denominator – number of women presenting with symptoms or signs suggesting endometriosis for whom a pelvic examination is appropriate.
+Denominator – number of women and people presenting with symptoms or signs suggesting endometriosis for whom a pelvic examination is appropriate.

-Data source: Local data collection, for example audits of GP, practice nurse, sexual health clinic, school health service or emergency department records.
+Data source: Local data collection, for example audits of GP, practice nurse, sexual health clinic or emergency department records.

-b) Proportion of women who present to healthcare professionals with symptoms or signs suggesting endometriosis for whom a pelvic examination would not be appropriate who have an abdominal examination.
+b) Proportion of women and people who present to healthcare professionals with symptoms or signs suggesting endometriosis for whom a pelvic examination is declined or is not suitable who have an abdominal examination.

 Numerator – the number in the denominator who have an abdominal examination.

-Denominator – the number of women presenting with symptoms or signs suggesting endometriosis for whom a pelvic examination would not be appropriate.
+Denominator – the number of women and people presenting with symptoms or signs suggesting endometriosis for whom a pelvic examination is declined or is not suitable.

-Data source: Local data collection, for example audits of GP, practice nurse, sexual health clinic, school health service or emergency department records.
+Data source: Local data collection, for example audits of GP, practice nurse, sexual health clinic or emergency department records.

 Outcome